-Pursuant to the Drug-Free Workplace Act of 1988, all RTA covered employees are prohibited from engaging in the unlawful manufacture, distribution, dispensing, possession, or use of prohibited substances at all times.
+Pursuant to the Drug-Free Workplace Act of 1988, all RTA -covered employees are prohibited from engaging in the unlawful manufacture, distribution, dispensing, possession, or use of prohibited substances at all times.
 An employee who violates this provision will be subject to discipline up to and including termination.
+A pretermination hearing will also be provided.
 Law enforcement will be notified, as appropriate, where criminal activity is suspected.